jamesu/TribesViewer/Readme.md

 ## What is it?

-TribesViewer is a simple viewer for Tribes 1 and Starsiege ".dts" models.
+TribesViewer is a simple viewer for Tribes 1 and Starsiege ".dts" models, with additional support for loading `.dis` interior files.

 ## Sounds great, how do i use it?

-Assuming you have compiled the executable, you need to supply a list of paths or volumes in which the "dts" and associated asset files are located, in addition to a palette ".ppl" file to use.
+Assuming you have compiled the executable, you need to supply a list of paths or volumes in which the "dts"/"dis" and associated asset files are located, in addition to a palette ".ppl" file to use.
 The final parameter should then be the model file you want to view to start off with. e.g.

 	./TribesViewer .
 Entities.vol ice.day.ppl harmor.dts